-A deliciously crunchy and colorful Rainbow Chopped Salad with cabbage, bell pepper, and kidney beans tossed in a lemony herbed greek yogurt dressing.
+A deliciously crunchy and rainbow-colored Chopped Salad with cabbage, bell pepper, and kidney beans tossed in a yogurt dressing.
 Perfect for lunch and dinner- this healthy salad keeps for 4 days in the fridge.
 Vegan-adaptable.
 Plus 25+ Amazing Cabbage Recipes!

-The beauty of the Rainbow Chopped Salad is that you get all the flavors from every bite.
+The beauty of the Chopped Salad is that you get all the flavors from every bite.
 It tastes crunchy tangy and so fresh!
 I love the uniformity, it makes my scattered mind calm down and center.
 Feels amazing to know that I am nourishing myself with something good!
 Red cabbage is the base here.

 This is another recipe to just get you going, chop up what you have on hand.
 Use your favorite flavors, it’s hard to go wrong.

-- crunchy veg: celery, bell peppers, pea pods, jicama, kohlrabi
+- crunchy veg: celery, bell peppers, pea pods, jicama, kohlrabi, radishes, etc.

-- cheese: sharp white cheddar, manchego, smoked gouda, Emmental, Jarlsberg
+- cheese: sharp white cheddar, manchego, smoked gouda, Emmental, Jarlsberg, or vegan cheese!

 Step Two– Mix the dressing.
 Yogurt keeps things clean and gives perfect creaminess to the dressing.
 Fresh herbs are key to lively flavor.
+Store separately.

 Spring is my favorite time of year.
 All my senses are reawakening.
 It is so hopeful to watch buds, plants and bulbs emerge and hear the chattering excitement of birds.
 Reminding me again that what lies beneath or within needs time and stillness to in order to create life.
 How beautiful!